Harrison Bader: Minor leagues

 In the 2015 Major League Baseball draft, the St. Louis Cardinals selected Bader in the third round, with the 100th overall selection.
 He signed with the Cardinals, receiving a $400,000 signing bonus, and made his professional debut with the State College Spikes of the Class A-Short Season New York–Penn League, hitting two home runs in his first game.
-The Cardinals promoted Bader to the Peoria Chiefs of the Class A Midwest League (MWL) in July, and for the season with Peoria he was 10th in the League with nine home runs and eighth with a .505 slugging percentage, in 206 at-bats.
+The Cardinals promoted Bader to the Peoria Chiefs of the Class A Midwest League (MWL) in July, and for the season with Peoria he was 10th in the league with nine home runs and eighth with a .505 slugging percentage, in 206 at-bats.
 He was the MWL Player of the Week for August 24–30 after batting .448 in seven games with two home runs, six RBIs, one double, and two triples.
 In 235 at-bats and 61 total games between State College and Peoria, he batted .311/.368/.523 with 13 doubles, 11 home runs, 32 RBIs, and 17 stolen bases.
 He was named an MiLB 2015 Organization All Star.

 Bader began the 2016 season with the Springfield Cardinals of the Class AA Texas League, with whom his .497 slugging percentage was 9th-highest in the league and his 10 hit by pitch, in 318 at-bats, was second in the league.
 He had a hit streak in April 2016 that fell one game short of tying the Springfield club record.
 Bader was named a Texas League mid-season All-Star, and in the All Star Game he collected four hits in five at-bats with a double and a run scored.
-He was promoted to the Class AAA Memphis Redbirds on July 6, 2016.
-In their updated 2016 mid-season ranking, Baseball America rated Bader in the top 100 for the first time, at 89th.
+He was promoted to the Class AAA Memphis Redbirds on July 6.
+In their 2016 mid-season ranking, Baseball America rated Bader in the top 100 for the first time, at 89th.
 Bader finished the 2016 season batting a combined .267 with 19 home runs and 58 RBIs in 465 at-bats over 131 games between Memphis and Springfield.
 MLB Pipeline named him the Cardinals 2016 Minor League Player of the Year, and he was named an MiLB 2016 Organization All Star.
 After the season, the Cardinals assigned Bader to the Glendale Desert Dogs of the Arizona Fall League (AFL), for whom he batted .304/.349/.430 with 16 RBIs (5th in the league) in 79 at-bats.
 He was named an AFL 2016 Rising Star, and to the AFL 2016 All-Prospect Team.

-Bader began 2017 back with Memphis, batting .283/.347/.469 with 74 runs and 20 home runs (both andond among Cardinals minor leaguers), 55 RBIs, and 15 stolen bases in 431 at-bats while playing primarily center field.
+Bader began 2017 back with Memphis, batting .283/.347/.469 with 74 runs and 20 home runs (both second among Cardinals minor leaguers), 55 RBIs, and 15 stolen bases in 431 at-bats while playing primarily center field.
 He was ranked the #8 prospect in the Cardinals organization by Baseball America.
 After the season, the Cardinals named Bader their 2017 Minor League Player of the Year.